reconomy-nz/reconomy-ledger/README.md

 10% Balance pool.
 To burn credit when the person leaves.
 The pool is capped at 10% of `TOTAL_AMOUNT_MINTED`.
 Excess is to be sent to the community pool.

-Accounts above are shared accounts, and community admins have access to manage them.
+The accounts above are shared accounts, and community admins have access to manage them.
+No recurring donation or demurrage is applied to these accounts.

 #### 3. Recurring donation
 It required having mechanisms in place to introduce credits back into circulation.
 One of them is a recurring donation.